maguowei/awesome-stars/topics.md

 ## sql-server

-- [orlangure/gnomock](https://github.com/orlangure/gnomock) - Test your code without writing mocks with ephemeral Docker containers 📦 Setup popular services with just a couple lines of code ⏱️ No bash, no yaml, only code 💻
 - [dolthub/go-mysql-server](https://github.com/dolthub/go-mysql-server) - A MySQL-compatible relational database with a storage agnostic query engine.
 Implemented in pure Go.

 ## sqlalchemy